pytest-dev/pytest-random-order/README.rst

 tests within a single module X will be executed in no particular order, but tests from other modules will not be mixed in between tests of module X.

+The plugin also supports **disabling shuffle on module basis** irrespective of the bucket type chosen for the test run.
+See Advanced Options below.

 ----

 Installation